 The arts and crafts for the children on the oncology wards, day unit and radiotherapy are also funded by Candlelighters.

 If a child is an inpatient on their birthday, they will receive a birthday box.
-Inside there will be a present, decorations and a cake, which is all funded by us.
+Inside there will be a present, decorations and a cake, all funded by us.

 Children who are having a bone marrow transplant are able to choose some items that they would like in their room to make it look and feel more like their bedroom at home.
 This makes their environment more welcoming, friendly and homely.
 This is also funded by Candlelighters.